hmofrad/radiojavan/README.md

 # Radiojavan Downloader ![Alt](images/32.png "RJD")
-- Download MP3s from Radiojavan freely!
+    - Download MP3s from Radiojavan.com freely!
 (Chrome extension)

-# Description
-- In response to removing the download button from radiojavan.com, this is a chrome extension that let you download MP3s from this website.
-- The extension is designed around the common path of media urls of the website.
-- It does not support downloading podcasts and videos.

-# Install
+## Install
-1. Download the repo archive
+    1. Download the repo as a zip archive and extract it
     2. In chrome go to: chrome://extensions/
-3. Turn on the Developer mode
+    3. Turn the **Developer mode** on
-4. Use Pack extension to add the extension
+    4. Use **Load unpack** button to add the RJD extension
-5. Open Radiojavan.com
+    5. Open Radiojavan.com and click on the RDJ icon
-6. Click on Red RJD icon
-7. Use first button for new mp3s
+    7. Use first or second button for downloading the streaming mp3
-8. Use the second button for older ones.
     9. Enjoy

-# Disclaimer
+## Disclaimer
+    - This software cannot download podcasts and videos.
     - This software is distributed "as is", with no warranty expressed or implied, and no guarantee for.